zephyrproject-rtos/hal_espressif/components/esptool_py/esptool/flasher_stub/README.md

 * Set any other environment variables you'd like to override in the Makefile.

-* To build type `make`
+* To build type `make`.
+To build only for the ESP32 family, type `make esp32` (this negates the need of an ESP8266 toolchain).

 Activating an ESP-IDF environment takes care of most of these steps (only the ESP8266 gcc toolchain has to be manually added to PATH).

 # To Test

-To test the built stub, you can run `make embed`, which will update the stubs in `esptool.py` to the newly compiled ones.
+To test the built stub, you can run `make embed` (or `make embed_esp32`), which will update the stubs in `esptool.py` to the newly compiled ones.
 Or there are some convenience wrappers to make testing quicker to iterate on:

 * Running `esptool_test_stub.py` is the same as running `esptool.py`, only it uses the just-compiled stubs from the build directory.

-* Running `run_tests_with_stub.py` is the same as running `test/test_esptool.py`, only it uses the just-compiled stubs from the build directory.
+* Running `run_tests_with_stub.sh` is the same as running `pytest test/test_esptool.py`, only it uses the just-compiled stubs from the build directory.
+See the [Automated Integration Tests](https://docs.espressif.com/projects/esptool/en/latest/contributing.html#automated-integration-tests) docs for more information.